fleetdm/fleet/handbook/community.md

 ### Process for managing community contributions

-The Community Engagement DRI is responsible for keeping an eye out for new community contributions, getting them merged if possible and getting the right eyes on them if they require a review.
+The Community Engagement DRI is responsible for keeping an eye out for new community contributions, getting them merged if possible, and getting the right eyes on them if they require a review.

-Each business day, the Community Engagement DRI will check open pull requests to:
+Each business day, the Community Engagement DRI will check open pull requests to

-1. Check for new pull requests (PRs) from the Fleet community.
+1. check for new pull requests (PRs) from the Fleet community.
-2. Approve and merge any community PRs that are ready to go.
+2. approve and merge any community PRs that are ready to go.
-3. Make sure there aren't any existing community PRs waiting for a follow-up from Fleet.
+3. make sure there aren't any existing community PRs waiting for a follow-up from Fleet.

 #### Identify community contributions